 Digital media is a huge part of the extracurricular life of students and teachers.
 As a result, there is a growing need to make them part of the classroom and therefor to integrate them into the classroom environment.
-Subproject 4 of the DATAFIED joint research project concentrates on the teaching level and will investigate the changes in the pedagogical and didactic setting that may be associated with the use of digital media.
+Subproject 4 of the DATAFIED joint research project concentrated on the teaching level and investigated the changes in the pedagogical and didactic setting that may be associated with the use of digital media.

 The following three questions are of utmost importance in this case.